andriesbron/Ffmbash/README.md

 # Usage

-### Concept Of Operation And Defaults
+### Concept Of Use And Defaults

-The concept is that a particular ffmpeg command is loaded by the command line option ```-c command_name``` or the template option ```COMMAND```.
-These ffmpeg commands are stored in a file in the commands directory.
-So, create your own commands in your own files in the commands directory and start using them via command line option or in a template.
+The concept of Ffmbash is that a ffmpeg command is loaded by the command line option ```-c command_name``` or by the ```COMMAND``` option in a template.
+The ffmpeg commands are stored in a ```.sh``` file in the commands directory.
+You can create your own commands in ```.sh``` files, store them in the commands directory and use them also via the command line option or in a template.

-To save typing you can create templates and load these via command line option ```-t template_name```.
+Instead of command line options you can also load a template with options and load it via command line option ```-t template_name```.
 Using templates, you can do a few additional things, namely, automate the start of the livestream by defining a ```DTSTART``` time and a ```DTEND``` time according to .ics format.

-Default the apple_hls.sh command is loaded.
+Default the apple_hls.sh command is loaded and stores a video in a timestamp directory inside the videos directory.

 ### Guiding through options